yu-ming-chen/tp/docs/UserGuide.md

 The help will be displayed in the results window, and it will contain a list of all available commands and their required syntax.

->📕 You can use this command at any point of time.

 Format: `help`

 ✏️ Example: